DataDog/system-tests/docs/weblog/README.md

 The first path parameter must be wrote in the span with the tag `appsec.events.system_tests_appsec_event.value` and the parameter as value.

-The second path parameter must be used as a response status.
+The second path parameter must be used as a response status code.

 All query parameters (key, value) must be used as (key, value) in the response headers.